AdobeDocs/campaign-web.en/help/v8/workflows/workflow-activities.md

 The **Combine** activity can be placed after any other activity, but not at the beginning of the workflow.
 Any activity can be placed after the **Combine**.

+Union: lets you group the result of several activities into a single target.
+Refer to the Union section.

+Intersection: lets you extract only the population with the same inbound activity results

+Exclusion: lets you create a target based on a main target from which one or more other targets are extracted.

 ### Enrichment {#enrichment}

 >[!CONTEXTUALHELP]